fallrisk/fallrisk.github.io/_posts/2016-09-30-Zephyr_OS_Adding_the_Atmel_SAM4S_Xplained.md

 Next we see the call to the clock\_init function we modified earlier.
 We can leave this alone because we already checked it.

-Then we see the watchdog setup, which just disables the watchdog.
+Next we see the watchdog setup, which just disables the watchdog.
 We need to update it's address if it different than the SAM3.
 Steps to do that are similar to those above for other register addresses.
 The Watchdog Timer is in section 17 of the SAM4 data sheet.